Yagasaki7K/theme-terminal/README.md

 # Windows Terminal Themes
 Terminal (Windows Terminal) theme using Evangelion Palette by Yagasaki7K

-Retro terminal effect is enabled
+Retro terminal effect need to be enabled

 ## How to Install?
-1. First you need to install Windows Terminal from [Microsoft Store](https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=pt-br&gl=BR)
+1. You need to install Windows Terminal from [Microsoft Store](https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=pt-br&gl=BR)
 2. Open "Menu" and Click on "Settings" OR You can press Ctrl+,
 3. Left side below, select "Open JSON File".
 4. Get the JSON theme, copy and put on schemes together with others themes.